 The world is heading towards a complete digital era when almost everything could be traded or communicated online.
 The biggest impact of the digitisation could be seen in today’s currency as the world is slowly but steadily embracing cryptocurrency.
 No wonder, the total value of cryptocurrency transactions is estimated to surpass $1 trillion in 2017.

 According to the latest report from Juniper Research, cryptocurrency is gaining momentum with each passing day.
 As more number of people are joining the next wave of currency revolution, the daily trade value of cryptocurrency is already exceeding $2 billion.
-Analysts also believe that with the current growth rate and adoption, this value will exceed $100 billion before the end of this year.
+Analysts also believe that with the current growth rate and adoption, the cryptocurrency trade value will exceed $100 billion before the end of this year.

 In the first half of 2017, the total transaction value of cryptocurrency exceeded $325 billion and is estimated to cross $675 billion in the second half of the year.
 The total value of cryptocurrency transactions in 2017 has risen 15x as compared to the last year.